DeadSuperHero/ActionWheel/README.md

 # ActionWheel
-_Note: This tempalte is designed for AGS 3.5.0_
+_Note: This template is designed for AGS 3.5.0_

 ActionWheel is an open source game template for [Adventure Game Studio](https://adventuregamestudio.co.uk).
 The goal of this